airo-ugent/airo-mono/airo-blender/docs/tutorials/02_getting_assets/README.md

 > This object data can be completely or partially shared by [linking](https://docs.blender.org/manual/en/latest/scene_layout/object/editing/duplicate_linked.html).

 > In the Blender you can [instance a collection](https://docs.blender.org/manual/en/latest/scene_layout/object/properties/instancing/collection.html) with `Add > Collection Instance`.
-> You then get an Empty object that reference the collection you chose.
+> You then get an Empty object that references the collection you chose.
 > If you want more freedom to edit the created instance, you can click `Object > Apply > Make Instances Real`.
 The Empty object now gets remove and the objects of collection get [duplicated](https://docs.blender.org/manual/en/latest/scene_layout/object/editing/duplicate.html).
 > Note that duplicated objects are not completely separate by default, some data-blocks like materials remain shared.